Nasso/nhengine/README.md

 ![General](/res/screenshot-sans.png "General")

 ## Dependencies
+Nhengine has some dependencies.
+They are all in the `lib/` folder.
+The given `.project` eclipse project has its classpath setup to use them.
+However, you can still download them separately if you want, but it may, or may not work with different versions.

-- LWJGL3: You can download it from their website (https://www.lwjgl.org/download), using `lwjgl-release-custom-zip.json` as the config file.
+- LWJGL3: You can download it from [their website](https://www.lwjgl.org/download), using `lwjgl-release-custom-zip.json` as the config file.
+- GSON: Get it on [the official GitHub repository](https://github.com/google/gson).